DatL4g/DatL4g/README.md

 </div>
 <p>
   <br>
-- 🔭 I’m currently working on <a href="https://github.com/DATL4G/OpenFE-Android">OpenFE-Android</a> and some other Android and Angular projects.
-Full time student & opensourcerer
+- 🔭 I’m currently working on <a href="https://github.com/DATL4G/BurningSeries-Android">BurningSeries-Android</a> and some other Android projects.
 <br>
 - 🎮 I'm most of the time programming or playing some games <a href="https://steamcommunity.com/id/datl4g/">(here's my steam page)</a>.
 <br>